 Viareggio is also an active industrial and manufacturing centre; its shipbuilding industry has long been renowned around the world and its fishing and floricultural industries are still fundamental sectors to the city’s economy.

 25 Km from Lucca

-The thermal sources are Montecatini’s treasure, around which have been built the real thermal resourts.
-There are 9 resourts where the treatment could be done.
-After the belle-epoque growth, now the spas offer not only the well-known healing waters but also all the modern relax treatments.
+The thermal sources are Montecatini’s treasure, around which the real thermal resourts have been built.
+There are 9 resourts where the treatment can be done.
+After the belle-epoque growth, now the spas offer not only the well-known healing waters but also all the modern relaxing treatments.

 30 Km from Lucca

 Forte dei Marmi is a sea town in the province of Lucca, in northern Tuscany (Italy).
 Tourism is the principal activity of Forte dei Marmi’s citizens.
 In Italian Forte dei Marmi means “Fort of the marbles”.
 The town takes its name from the fortress that rises in the middle of the main square: the fortress was built to defend the coast from outer attacks.